JulioJu/aspnetScholarProject/README.md

 * (Done) ~~TODO: warning, borrow is always 2 day when there is a Return replace all by radio buttons~~

+* TODO VERY IMPORTANT: make a class diagram of Pages

 <!-- vim:sw=2:ts=2:et:fileformat=dos
 -->